garyblankenship/IP.Board-Comments-for-WordPress/readme.txt

 * add ability to cross-post old WP posts to forum
 * add a post template to be parsed when cross-posting (title, date, excerpt, slug, content)
 * buy more beer

+= Thanks =
+* Martin A. from IPB forums for vital IPB assistance
+* Christophe from IPB forums for valuable feedback and suggestions